ZhaoTianlin990121/Unity-Vuforia-echoAR-demo-SpicyWatch/README.md

 10. Tick the automatic option, sign in using the Mac's password, choose team, and enter the project name (e.g. com.xxx.yyy)
 11. Connect your IPhone with your Mac
 12. Click the "Play" button on top of the application to build
-13. If build successful, an App with the Unity icon should appear on your phone, open the software and you are good to go
+13. If build successful, an App with the Unity icon should appear on your phone (API Key already handled, no need to get API key)
+14. Add the 3D models from the [Models folder](/Models) to the ecchoAR console.
+15. Run the application and you will see the watch appearing on your wrist

-NOTE: You can try the software on Editor with webcam, although its performance will be significantly poorer than that of a mobile phone
+* NOTE: You can try the software on Editor with webcam, although its performance will be significantly poorer than that of a mobile phone

+## Learn more
+Refer to our [documentation](https://docs.echoar.xyz/ar.js/deploy-experience) to learn more about how to use AR.js with echoAR.

+## Support
+Feel free to reach out at [support@echoAR.xyz](mailto:support@echoAR.xyz) or join our [support channel on Slack](https://join.slack.com/t/echoar/shared_invite/enQtNTg4NjI5NjM3OTc1LWU1M2M2MTNlNTM3NGY1YTUxYmY3ZDNjNTc3YjA5M2QyNGZiOTgzMjVmZWZmZmFjNGJjYTcxZjhhNzk3YjNhNjE).

+## Screenshots